Moonlite-S/Moonlite-S/README.md

 Sean Dela Cruz, free-lance web dev as of 2026.

-Focus are on React, Django, MySQL, and Azure.
+Focus are on React and Django.

 Outside of work, I like delving in more systems programming and AI.